manninofrancesco/design-patterns/README.md

-# design-patterns
+# 🛠️ Design Patterns
-📚 Here I store all I know about Design Patterns
+💡 Every pattern has an example in an Ecommerce context

+## List
+- Factory Pattern